Yorko/huggingface_text2image_yorko/README.md

 By [Yury Kashnitsky](https://yorko.github.io/)

 There are 4 parts that I present here:

 1. A Jupyter notebook which expressess the way I tackled the problem
-1. Readme here is mostly populated with the content of that Jupyter notebook
+2. Readme here is mostly populated with the content of that Jupyter notebook
-1. Console utility to play around with the model
+3. Console utility
-1. Streamlit application (WIP)
+4. Dockerized Streamlit application

 # Part 1.
 Jupyter

 [Jupyter Notebook](notebooks/simple_mapping_model_coco_captions.ipynb), stand-alone [HTML version](notebooks/simple_mapping_model_coco_captions.html).
 This is a "researchy" Jupyter notebook, it gives a good idea of how I approached the problem, it's also good to analyze model behavior and, in general, to present stuff.
 But the code quality shall not be judged here :) For this purpose, better refer to parts 3 and 4.

 # Part 2.
 README

 ## Intro

 Here I train a mapping model with [COCO captions](http://cocodataset.org/#home).
 I realized that COCO captions is almost an ideal source to train the mapping model, although it covers a bit more than 50% of ImageNet classes and only 155 are left when we select those classes known to BERT (possible [improvements](#Possible-improvements) are discussed in the end).

 I select only those captions containing exactly **one** word from ImageNet classes.